AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

   - A constructor function `GeneticMaterialNew()`; <br>
 Calls `InitializeGenome();`.
   - `InitializeGenome()`; <br>
-    Randomly generates two genomes for the vole from a file of allele frequency input. <br>
+    Randomly generates two genomes for the vole from a file of allele frequency input, by producing a discrete distribution with the probabilites provided by the allele frequency intput. <br>
     If an empty string is passed to the `InitializeGenome()`; the vole keeps the genome it already has.
 (For keeping the inherited genes from parents, if the vole is an offspring.)
   - `PrintGenomes()`;
     Prints genenomes in cout, mainly for testing.